EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 ## Data

 There is a project space mounted in `/project_data`.
 Only project accounts have permissions to view and write to their project folder in this space.
+Here you can share data with other notebook users in your project.
+Data placed in `/project_data/shared` is shared with other notebook users outside your project.

-Here you can also share data with DSC VMs in your project.
+You can also share data with DSC VMs in your project.
 Please contact the helpdesk if you would like to mount this project space to one of your VMs.
-Data placed in `/project_data/shared` is shared with other notebook users outside your project.

 ## Limits